McCain holds 'Skywalker' presence over Capitol Hill, despite being ill, thousands of miles away

 “He should be very persuasive,” said Sen. Dianne Feinstein, D-Calif., who is a “no” on Haspel.
 “This is a man who had endured real torture over a substantial period of time in a foreign setting and he’s an American hero.
 So I would hope people would listen to our heroes.”

-Arizona GOP Sen. Jeff Flake, who’s undecided about Haspel, said: “His opinion carries a lot of weight with a lot of people, me included.”
+Arizona GOP Sen. Jeff Flake, who’s undecided about Haspel, said, “His opinion carries a lot of weight with a lot of people, me included.”

 McCain’s absence is underscored regularly in the Senate’s sometimes complicated parliamentary math.
 Republicans hold a 51 to 49 edge in the Senate.
 That’s part of the reason Vice President Pence has broken a staggering nine ties in his 16 months on the job.